3urobeat/steam-comment-service-bot/README.md

 The bot will choose a random quote for **every** comment.
 If you only provide one quote, the bot will only use that quote.

 The bot(s) is/are now setup!
 Don't modify any of the other files.
-You can visit the [Wiki](https://github.com/HerrEurobeat/steam-comment-service-bot/wiki) for more detailed documentations.

 ## **Usage:** [![YouTube](https://img.shields.io/badge/YouTube-Tutorial%20section-red)](https://youtu.be/gmA-ccD05g4?t=385)
 Type `node start.js` in the power shell/terminal you opened earlier.